Niklas Wykman

-Niklas Åke Wykman (born 10 March 1981) is a Swedish politician of the Moderate Party.
-He has served as Minister for Financial Markets in the cabinet of Ulf Kristersson since October 2022 and has been Member of the Riksdag since the 2014 general election, representing Stockholm County.
-He was chairman of the Moderate Youth League, the youth wing of the Moderate Party, from 2006 to 2010.
+Niklas Åke Wykman (born 10 March 1981) is a Swedish politician and economist of the Moderate Party.
+He has served as Minister for Financial Markets in the government of Ulf Kristersson since 18 October 2022.

+Wykman has been a member of the Riksdag for the Stockholm County constituency since 2014.
+He has been on leave from the Riksdag since his appointment as a government minister in October 2022.
+He was chairman of the Moderate Youth League from 2006 to 2010.